0

 How is low back pain diagnosed?

 There is no definitive test to diagnose low back pain.
-Instead, your health care provider will likely perform a physical exam and ask about your symptoms.
+Instead, your healthcare provider will likely perform a physical exam and ask about your symptoms.
 They may also order diagnostic tests, such as an X-ray, MRI, or CT scan, to help identify the cause of your pain.

 The Lumbar Spine, What Can Go Wrong?
+(Including Spinal Stenosis)

 Problems with the lower back

-Sciatica: Sciatica is a common term used to describe leg pain caused by a problem in the lumbar spine.
+Sciatica: Sciatica is a common term for leg pain caused by a problem in the lumbar spine.
 The sciatic nerve is the largest nerve in the body.
 It runs from the spinal cord down the back of the thigh and calf and provides feeling and movement to the leg.
 When this nerve is compressed or irritated, it can cause pain, tingling, and numbness in the leg.

 Arthritis: Arthritis is a common condition that can affect the lumbar spine.
 When arthritis affects the spine, it can cause pain and stiffness in the back and make moving difficult.